goofygrin/goofygrin.github.io/_posts/2014-05-18-The-New-Baseline.md

 layout: post
 title: The New Baseline
 tags: [electric cars]
+excerpt: Second gen Electric Car buyers have a new baseline
 ---

 In December, I decided I wanted an electric car.
 Heck, two years ago I wanted one, but my options were a Nissan Leaf or a Tesla Model S (or Roadster).
 The Volt was on the table too since it was mostly electric for my commutes.
 I was *really* close to leasing a Volt, but backed out and leased a Cadillac CTS-V instead.
 Maybe it was one last gas fuelled hurrah.
 Who knows.